 - No convictions for a felony offense or a history of criminal or improper conduct

 - Must pass drug usage matrix assessment

 - Must pass a thorough background investigation and a polygraph exam

-- Must successfully complete a typing test and dispatcher computer test
+- Must successfully complete a skills based test

 Current openings/how to apply